Rosualdo is just an ordinary person with an extraordinary God, who wants to spread God’s words and love through writing articles and poems.

 How Paul Handles The Gospel (1 Corinthians 9)

 The blessings from God are not only material things.
-A Christian must have self control to avoid troubles from material temptation (1 Timothy 6:9-10).
+A Christian must have the self-control to avoid troubles from material temptation (1 Timothy 6:9-10).
 He cannot serve two masters, God and money (Matthew 6:24).
 He must count the saved souls, not money and property.

 The great commission is for salvation, not for a commission (Matthew 28:16-20).